open-ce/open-ce/doc/README.build_image.md

            --conda_env_file=open-ce-conda-env-py3.7-cuda-openmpi.yaml
 ```

-`local_conda_channel` is the output folder that has all the conda packages built.
+`local_conda_channel` is the output folder that has all of the conda packages built within it.
 It has to
 be present in the directory from where this `build_image.py` script is run.
 `conda_env_file` is the conda environment file generated from build_env.py.

 A docker image created has a conda environment that has all the packages mentioned in the
 conda environment file, installed in it.
-Local conda channel being passed is also copied into the
+The local conda channel being passed is also copied into the
-image that enables users to create their custom environments.
+image to enable users to create their custom environments.

 Note that the image will not necessarily have all the Open-CE packages installed.
-The packages to be installed strictly depends on the conda environment file which is used to build image.
+The packages to be installed strictly depends on the conda environment file which is used to build the image.
-To know how conda environment file is generated and its content, please see
+For more information on how conda environment files are generated and their content, please see
 [`doc/README.build_env.md`](doc/README.build_env.md).

 So, the ideal sequence of getting Open-CE packages built and installed in a container should be